Franticware/SGDK_wine/README.md

 # SGDK_wine

+The script does not work with the latest SGDK 1.70, but fix is being worked on.

 The generate_wine.sh script generates a wine wrapper for each exe in the SGDK bin directory.
 It also generates makefile_wine.gen.

 It should be run once from within the SGDK bin directory: